Log In UI - Timeline

 "Timeline view with the recorded property changes"

-Next, you'll create states for the login and account creation pages and bind them to the animation settings.
+Next, you will create states for the login and account creation pages and bind them to the animation settings.

 Binding Animation to States

-1. In States, select twice to add two states called login and createAccount.
+1. In States, select twice to add two states and name them login and createAccount.
 You don't need to make any property changes this time because you'll bind the states to property animations.

-2. In States, select for login to open the Actions menu, and then select Set as Default to determine that the login state is applied when the application starts.
+2. In States, select Default for login to determine that the login state is applied when the application starts.

-3. In Timeline, select the (Timeline Settings (S)) button on the toolbar (or press S) to open the Timeline Settings dialog.
+3. With the base state selected, select Timeline > (Timeline Settings (S)) on the toolbar (or press S) to open the Timeline Settings dialog.

-4. Double-click the cell in the Timeline column on the createAccount row, and select timeline in the list.
+4. Double-click the cell in the Timeline column on the login row, and select timeline in the list.

 In the live preview, you can now click the Create Account button to go to the account creation page.